 Education offers the opportunity for people to more fully use their God-given abilities.
 Education in communities builds character, increases respect for community members and all of God's creation, and is a significant force in breaking cycles of poverty.

-Our work in education ranges from preschool through higher education in a wide variety of settings - from Guatemala to Honduras, Ethiopia, China, Albania, Lithuania, Cambodia, Guinea-Bissau, or Peru.
-In Peru, for example, a school called Promesa provides Christian education, a high priority as Quechua Mennonite children are often discriminated against in the local schools, both for their faith and for their ethnicity.
+Our work in education ranges from preschool through higher education in a wide variety of settings — from Guatemala to Honduras, Ethiopia, East Asia, Albania, Lithuania, Cambodia, Guinea-Bissau, or Peru.
+In Peru, for example, a school called PROMESA provides Christian education, a high priority as Quechua Mennonite children are often discriminated against in the local schools, both for their faith and for their ethnicity.

 We seek to follow Jesus' example by ministering to the whole person - including physical, emotional, and spiritual needs.
 EMM workers do this through medical clinics, preventative health care, and training of medical personnel or health advocates.
 This also occurs through our work in agriculture and food sustainability, psychological counseling, debt counseling, and other types of community development.